-This novel is a co-called “revisit” of the Little House books – though it was published “with the full approval of the Little House Heritage Trust”.
+This novel is a “revisit” of the Little House books – though it was published “with the full approval of the Little House Heritage Trust”.
 But it must have been tough to create a fresh perspective when there are so many myths and memes about the Ingalls family.

 The preconceived notions, and not the actual prairie cabin (long since replaced by a reconstruction), nor its real inhabitants, nor the prairie, the Indians, the towns or the region’s history, constitute the mental world we have of the family.
 Therefore, unsurprisingly, Miller treads a careful path between the established fictional ideas, and the historical facts.
 The novel is much more realistic than many previous portrayals, and while the character of “Caroline” is still typical of a woman of that era – the late 1800s – she is still a convincing protagonist.